keb/keb.now.sh/content/reviews.md

 [← backlog](/backlog)

+## Super Mario World 2: Yoshi's Island
+  * **5/5** - About as perfect as 2D platformers get, with arguably the best level design seen in a Nintendo game.
+Everything here is Miyamoto/Tezuka/Kondo at their absolute peak.
+Plain masterpiece.

 ## Hagane: The Final Conflict
   * **2/5** - Fantastic combat and art direction.
 Frustratingly imprecise and tedious platforming, which unfortunately, makes up for most of this game's challenge.
 Most of the bosses, while fun, are *far* too easy.
 Recommended if you absolutely love punching your TV.